Wolverine971/9takes/src/blog/enneagram/enneagram-types-on-a-first-date.md

 <section class="section-content">
 <h2 style="padding: 0; margin-top: 1em">Enneagram Type 1: The Perfectionist</h2>

-The Perfectionist, with their strong desire for order and rightness, is a meticulous planner.
+The Perfectionist, with their strong desire for order and rightness, will approach a first date with carefully laid plans.

 They approach their first date with clear expectations, perhaps even an ideal image of how it should go.
 They're likely to spend much time choosing the perfect location, focusing on making the best impression possible.
 They might feel excitement and nervousness stemming from their fear of making a mistake or being imperfect.
 However, their genuine desire to do things right usually wins over anxious feelings.

 Their preparation often includes thorough grooming, rehearsing conversation topics, and planning contingencies.
 They are careful with their appearance, striving to look presentable but not overly flashy.
 Their conversation topics might lean towards societal issues, morals, or personal achievements, as they love sharing their vision of a better world.